miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

 it is something from a completely different hemisphere of the brain.
 Relatively speaking, the artist.
 Maybe in
-Russia you attached it to some okolokompovoy job like web-design.
-AND here you are, cool walker, coming to the states on twenty thousand a year.
-You buy right there poyuzanny "fordik" and cozy condominium overlooking the parking lot.
+Russia you attached it to some
+IT job like web-design.
+And
+here you are, cool walker, coming to the states on twenty thousand a year.
+You buy right there used Ford and cozy condominium overlooking the parking lot.
 And write out from Russia your mouse-mouse, which is at home
-It was always quieter than the cooler and lower than the driver.
+It was always quieter than the cooler and lower than the computer driver.

 Six months later, it turns out that the mouse better than you drives a car and knows everything